High Resolution Microwave Survey

-A NASA SETI project to search for microwave signals coming from an extraterrestrial intelligence.
+The High Resolution Microwave Survey (HRMS) was a NASA SETI project to search for microwave signals coming from an extraterrestrial intelligence.
 It consisted of two elements: an all-sky survey and a targeted search.
 The former, conducted by the Jet Propulsion Laboratory, was to observe the entire sky over the 1 to 10 GHz frequency range, plus spot bands up to 25 GHz.
 This was to explore the possibility that there might be civilizations transmitting strong signals, possibly as interstellar beacons.
-The Targeted Search, conducted by the Ames Research Center, was a high sensitivity search, in the 1 to 3 GHz range, to look for weak signals originating near Sun-like stars within a distance of 100 light-years (30 parsecs).
+The Targeted Search, conducted by the Ames Research Center, was a high sensitivity search, in the 1 to 3 GHz range, to look for weak signals originating near Sun-like stars within a distance of 100 light-years (30 pc).
 A 10 millionfold increase in capability over the sum of all previous searches was anticipated through the use of high-performance data processing equipment known as the Multi-Channel Spectrum Analyzer (MCSA).